avid-lei/simple_shell/README.md

 #### Outside Programs
-Our shell can run outside programs by typing their absolute paths (/bin/ls) or the executable name (ls), If their directory is included in the PATH.
+Simple shell can run outside programs by typing the absolute paths (/bin/ls) or the executable name (ls), If directory is included in the PATH.

 ### Examples